iva2k/ionic3-feathers/README.md

  d.
 [UX] Move buttons on TodosListPage into slide drawers / swipe
  e.
 [UX] Show created  date/time on TasksListPage
  f.
 [UX] Show avatar on TasksListPage items, on TaskDetailPage (implemented in underlying components)
  g.
-[UX] Rearrange and aligned column widths in TodosListPage items (use ion-col)
+[UX] Rearrange and align column widths in TodosListPage items (use ion-col)
+ h.
+[UX] Rearrange and align elements on TodoDetailPage items

 # CHECKLIST